joetraunero/joetraunero/README.md

 <h1 align="center">Hi 👋, I'm Joe Traunero</h1>
 <h3 align="center">A passionate software engineer from San Diego</h3>

-- 👨‍💻 All of my projects are available at [joetraunero.netlify.app](joetraunero.netlify.app)
+- 👨‍💻 All of my projects are available at https://joetraunero.netlify.app

 - 📫 How to reach me **joetraunero@gmail.com**